per2jensen/dar-backup/README.md

       # where to mount the sshfs mount
       MOUNT_POINT=~/another_dir
     ````
-  - make the install.sh script executable and run it
-    ````
-    chmod +x install.sh
-    ./install.sh
-    ````
   - Define backups in the "backups.d" directory, just drop files in the directory

-    Open one of the demo backups.d/TEST files, alter the variables to your taste
+    Open the demo templates/backups.d/TEST files, alter the variables to your taste

     ````
     # Set backup root